RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ---

 In this step we will mirror the abstraction of a _service_ so that we can inject the Inventory _service_ into various places (like a RESTful resource endpoint) in the future.
 This is the same approach that our monolith uses, so we can re-use this idea again.
-Create an `InventoryResource` class in the `com.redhat.coolstore` package:
+Create an `InventoryResource` class in the `com.redhat.coolstore` package.

+Replace the following codes with the exsiting entire codes:

 ~~~java
 package com.redhat.coolstore;